All Aboard the Ullswater Steamer With Kids

 Docking In Howtown

-Howtown is a tiny hamlet on the east of Ullswater that has a really nice hotel (open for bar lunches).
+Howtown is a tiny hamlet on the east of the lake that has a really nice hotel (open for bar lunches).
 Just three miles from Pooley Bridge and seven miles from Glenridding, you could do this walk suggested by Ullswater Steamers.

 Ullswater Steamer